 3. Export-Import of Variants

-It is easy to create variants of items by adding/editing item in the back office.
+It is easy to create variants of items by adding/editing items in the back office.
 But you can also import them through a file.

-You can use the ‘Export’ and ‘Import’ button at the Item list in the back office as usual.
+You can use the ‘Export’ and ‘Import’ buttons in the Item list in the back office as usual.
 However, there are some points you need to keep in mind.

 Export your items with variants and open the CSV file.

 You can see that each combination of a variant in the export file is displayed as a separate item with its own SKU.

 The ‘Handle’ field should be the same for all variants of the same item.

 Only the fields of the first item with variants have values.
 The fields that are common to all variants of the same item are left blank.
 You may also fill them with the same value, but if they have a different value, you will get an error message when importing.